Celebrate Halloween While Working From Home

 This was my desk.
 I kept the decorations up until December!
 BTW, that’s my amazing standing desk underneath the wrapping paper.
 It’s the one thing I really miss from my desk at the office.
 I think I’m going to order another one for my home office because my back is not happy that I’ve been sitting so much since March.
 You can get the same one here.
 Trust me, your back will thank you.

-Alas, there will be no work party this year.
-Our office is still closed, and the threat of COVID is scarier than any ghoul or goblin.
+Now that I’m working from home, I really miss the yearly office Halloween party.
 But I’m not letting the holiday go by unnoticed!
 I’m decorating my house, and especially my home office, to get in the Halloween spirit.
 I’m also planning on hosting a Virtual Halloween Happy Hour with my coworkers so we can all dress up in our costumes and at least pretend it’s as fun as our old office parties.
 We’ll be picking a fun theme, playing spooky music, competing to win prizes with some party games, and voting to see who has the best costume.

-Here are some tips for decorating your home office or cubicle for Halloween:
+Here are some tips for decorating your cubicle or Home office for Halloween: